Window security: Intrusion detection and surveillance

-Trade-offs
+Disadvantages

 Window locks may be difficult to use for elderly or disabled people, but easier to use locks have become available.
 In addition, during a fire or a similar emergency situation in which it is necessary to escape, lockable windows, window shutters or grilles (especially fixed ones) may become dangerous obstacles, so it is necessary to ensure that the keys are as close to the windows as is practical or, if a window is an important emergency exit, that it can be opened from the inside without the use of a key.